About our name

 Much of the work of The Center for Systems Integration and Sustainability has roots in Wolong.
 The center's name is a mouthful – but a meaningful one.
 Let’s break it down.

 There are systems all over the steep, lush mountains of China’s Wolong National Nature Reserve.
-The bamboo that pandas eat and so expertly hide amongst are a system; so are the people scratching existence out of those same mountains, setting up shops, trying to ensure they show up every day and add another generation.
+The bamboo that pandas eat are a system.
+So are the people scratching existence out of those same mountains, setting up shops, trying to ensure they show up every day and add another generation.